MartinWie/DoNotDiscard/README.md

 ## TODOs:
-- Add a proper Interface
+- Add popup styling (popup.css)
-- TBD
+- Add a Input to add to the filter list